 Whether you’re offering quizzes, games, interactive infographics and other material, the point is to focus on creating a two-way experience that encourages active participation, rather than passive consumption.

-Even if you’re doing everything right, following all the partner marketing best practices and creating innovative campaigns, many aspects of the market and economic landscape are outside your control.
+Even if you’re doing everything right, following all the partner marketing best practices and creating innovative ideas, many aspects of the market and economic landscape are outside your control.

 Prepare for the possibility of longer buyer cycles in 2023 by equipping partners with more lead-nurturing materials and revisiting your lead–scoring criteria.